slimtoolkit/slim/README.md

 ## Overview

-Slim allows developers to inspect, optimize and debug their containers using its `xray`, `lint`, `build`, `debug` (and other) commands.
+Slim allows developers to inspect, optimize and debug their containers using its `xray`, `lint`, `build`, `debug`, `run`, `registry`, `vulnerability` (and other) commands.
 It simplifies and improves your developer experience building, customizing and using containers.
 It makes your containers better, smaller and more secure while providing advanced visibility and improved usability working with the original and minified containers.

 Don't change anything in your container image and minify it by up to 30x making it secure too!
 Optimizing images isn't the only thing it can do though.
 It can also help you understand and author better container images.